 In contrast to certain other areas of the country where natural gas production may be occurring, Pennsylvania has a complex and extensive environmental regulatory program administered and enforced by a variety of governmental entities with overlapping jurisdiction, including the United States Environmental Protection Agency, the Pennsylvania Department of Environmental Protection, the Susquehanna River and Delaware River Basin Commissions, the Pennsylvania Fish and Boat Commission, the Pennsylvania Game Commission and local County Conservation Districts.
-Manko, Gold, Katcher & Fox has longstanding relationships and credibility with these governmental entities.
-And with an office in Williamsport, Pennsylvania—a hub of the Marcellus play—the firm is uniquely positioned to help clients navigate the wide range of agencies and issues associated with the exploration, production and transmission of natural gas in and through the Marcellus Shale region..
+Manko, Gold, Katcher & Fox has longstanding relationships and credibility with these governmental entities and is uniquely positioned to help clients navigate the wide range of agencies and issues associated with the exploration, production and transmission of natural gas in and throughout the Marcellus Shale region.

 Manko, Gold, Katcher & Fox has broad experience in understanding and addressing the unique environmental issues associated with tapping the vast potential of the Marcellus Shale formation including: